CheckPointSW/CloudGuardIaaS/terraform/gcp/autoscale-into-new-vpc/README.md

     ```
 3. ```credentials``` - Your service account key file is used to complete a two-legged OAuth 2.0 flow to obtain access tokens to authenticate with the GCP API as needed; Terraform will use it to reauthenticate automatically when tokens expire. <br/>
 The provider credentials can be provided either as static credentials or as [Environment Variables](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#credentials-1).
-    - Static credentials can be provided by adding the path to your service-account json file, project-name and region in /gcp/modules/autoscale-into-new-vpc/**terraform.tfvars** file as follows:
+    - Static credentials can be provided by adding the path to your service-account json file, project-id and region in /gcp/modules/autoscale-into-new-vpc/**terraform.tfvars** file as follows:
         ```
         service_account_path = "service-accounts/service-account-file-name.json"
-        project = "project-name"
+        project = "project-id"
         region = "us-central1"
         ```
      - In case the Environment Variables are used, perform modifications described below:<br/>